treiff86/shitcore-test/README.md

 - **Fixed:** "Play Fight Game" appeared broken immediately after picking a cosmetic theme in TEST Play — the Theme Preview modal never closed itself after a selection, so it just sat on top of everything silently eating the next click

 ### v1.6.9 — Leaders of Rugging: Web3 Integrations Begin
-- **New:** Wallet Connect (Phantom) — read-only, address-only, never requests a transaction or a signature
+- **New:** Wallet Connect (Phantom) — read-only, address-only, never requests a transaction or a signature *(superseded: a sign-in signature was added in Unreleased above.
+Connecting is still read-only and still never requests a transaction)*
 - **New:** Cloud save — your wallet address becomes your save-slot key, pick up your run on any device
 - **New:** Live Leaderboard — ranks lifetime earned, updates in real time across every open tab via Supabase Realtime
 - **New:** .sol domain resolution — a connected wallet with a Solana Name Service domain shows that domain (e.g. "degen.sol") instead of its address, everywhere in the UI and on the leaderboard